namtvit07/pushpop/README.md

 <pre>The number 30!</pre>
 ```

 That's all there is to it.
-To run the job repeatedly at an interval, just change `run_once` to `run`:
+To run the job repeatedly at the times specified by `every` just change `run_once` to `run`:

 ``` shell
 $ bundle exec rake jobs:run[jobs/example_job.rb]